-Timber Rattlesnakes are a large and robust snake, with males typically reaching lengths of up to 1.32 meters and females up to 1.09 m.
-While stories are often told of Timber Rattlesnakes exceeding two meters in length, these stories are exaggerated, and it is unlikely that any individuals exceed 1.5 m.
-Hatchlings are generally about 28 centimeters in total length.
+Timber Rattlesnakes are a large and robust snake, with males typically reaching lengths of up to 1.32 meters and females up to 1.09 meters (Martin et al 2008).
+While stories are often told of Timber Rattlesnakes exceeding two meters in length, these stories are exaggerated and it is unlikely that any individuals exceed 1.5 meters.
+Hatchlings are generally about 28 centimeters in total length (Martin et al 2008).

 Timber Rattlesnakes have very heavily-keeled scales and a divided anal plate with a single row of ventral scales behind the vent.
-The rattle, which is held upright when the snake feels threatened, is a very good way to distinguish rattlesnakes from certain nonvenomous species that can have somewhat similar patterns, such as a watersnake or milksnake.
+The rattle, which is held upright when the snakes feel threatened, is a very good way to distinguish the rattlesnakes from certain non-venomous species that can have somewhat similar patterns such as a watersnake or milksnake.

 There is a growing community of field herpers who spend their time in the field looking for reptiles and amphibians in the wild, much the same as how bird watchers search for birds in the wild.
-One of the species especially sought after by field herpers is the Timber Rattlesnake.
+One of the species that are especially sought after by field herpers are Timber Rattlesnakes.

 They are often one of the last remaining top predators in the landscapes they inhabit and are true symbols of the last remaining wild places in Eastern North America.
 Timber Rattlesnakes feed primarily on rodents such as squirrels and mice and can play an important role in regulating their populations.

 As a long-lived species with a high age at maturity and low annual fecundity, survival of adults, especially females, is key to population viability.
 Habitat fragmentation by roads has resulted in many snakes being killed by traffic, often intentionally.
 Because older and larger snakes tend to disperse farther from the dens every year, it is those larger individuals who are most important to rattlesnake populations but are also most likely to encounter roads.
-In some areas, Timber Rattlesnake dens have been isolated entirely from larger populations by roads, fields and developments, and they have begun to differentiate genetically.
+In some areas, Timber Rattlesnake dens have been isolated entirely from larger populations by roads, fields and developments, and they have begun to differentiate genetically (Clark et al 2009).

 While bites from Timber Rattlesnakes can harm people, such bites are extremely rare and usually are the result of a person harassing or attempting to kill the snake.
 When a Timber Rattlesnake is encountered in the wild, the safest thing to do is to leave it alone and walk around it.
 The snake will not defend itself unless provoked.
 In the event of a bite, one should remain calm and seek emergency help.
 Deaths from Timber Rattlesnake bites are almost unheard of, and if medical help is sought out quickly, it is possible to avoid permanent tissue damage.
-If a Timber Rattlesnake is seen on your property and you feel uncomfortable having it in close proximity to your house, rather than kill it you should contact your state Department of Natural Resources or Fish and Wildlife Services.
-Many states have removal programs, and people in those departments should know who the best person to contact is.
+If a Timber Rattlesnake is seen on your property and you feel uncomfortable having it in close proximity to your house, rather than kill it you should contact your state department of natural resources or fish and wildlife.
+Many states have removal programs and people in those departments should know who the best person to contact is.